dell/csm-metrics-powerstore/docs/BRANCHING.md

 # Branching Strategy

-Karavi Metrics for Powerflex follows a scaled trunk branching strategy where short-lived branches are created off of the main branch.
+Karavi Metrics for PowerStore follows a scaled trunk branching strategy where short-lived branches are created off of the main branch.
 When coding is complete, the branch is merged back into main after being approved in a pull request code review.

 ## Branch Naming Convention